 Roger Stone’s New York intrigues

-An indictment unsealed by Special Counsel Robert Mueller alleges that a top official with Donald Trump’s presidential campaign instructed Stone to contact WikiLeaks in order to get information about thousands of hacked emails that could damage the candidacy of Democratic nominee Hillary Clinton.
-Stone could face prison time if he ultimately pleads guilty or is convicted of charges of obstructing justice, making false statements and witness tampering in order to prevent the coordination from Wikileaks, which collaborates with the Russian government and reportedly obtained the Clinton campaign’s emails from Russia through intermediaries linked to the Kremlin.
+An indictment unsealed by Mueller in January alleges that a top official with Donald Trump’s presidential campaign instructed Stone to contact WikiLeaks in order to get information about thousands of hacked emails that could damage the candidacy of Democratic nominee Hillary Clinton.
+Stone could face prison time if he is ultimately convicted of charges of obstructing justice, making false statements and witness tampering.

 Stone has denied the charges.
 But the allegations are well in line with his past work as a political operator.
-This includes includes stints working with political figures as reputable as 1996 Republican Presidential nominee Bob Dole and President Ronald Reagan and as notorious as President Richard Nixon, mob lawyer Roy Cohn, and prostitution madam Kristin Davis, who ran as the Anti-Prohibition for New York governor in 2010.
+This includes stints working with political figures as reputable as 1996 Republican presidential nominee Bob Dole and President Ronald Reagan and as notorious as President Richard Nixon, mob lawyer Roy Cohn, and prostitution madam Kristin Davis, who ran as the Anti-Prohibition for New York candidate for governor in 2010.

 Through it all Stone, who lives part-time in Manhattan and was raised in Westchester County, has never ventured far from his roots as a New York political operative predisposed to political intrigue and subterfuge.

-Here are some of the places Stone has popped up over the years in New York politics before he got entangled in the ongoing investigation into possible conspiracy between the Trump campaign and Russia:
+Here are some of the places Stone has popped up over the years in New York politics before he got entangled in the investigation into the Trump campaign’s involvement with Russia.

 1960 – Fake news in school